Thyme Gravy Chicken

 Wash and dry all produce.
 Adjust rack to middle position and preheat oven to 400 degrees.
 Peel carrots, then cut on a diagonal into ½-inch-thick slices.
 Toss on a baking sheet with a drizzle of olive oil and a pinch of salt and pepper.
 Roast in oven until tender, about 25 minutes, flipping halfway through.

-Add 1 TBSP butter, smashed garlic, and thyme sprigs to pan.
+Add 2 TBSP butter, smashed garlic, and thyme sprigs to pan with chicken.
 Once butter melts, tilt pan toward you and spoon butter over chicken continuously for 30 seconds.
 Stir in demi-glace and ½ cup water, then increase heat to high.
-Let bubble until thick and saucy, spooning liquid over chicken every now and then, 2-3 minutes.
+Let bubble until thick and saucy, 2-3 minutes, spooning liquid over chicken every now and then.
 Remove chicken from pan and set aside to rest.

-Add 1 TBSP butter and minced garlic to pot used for potatoes and place over low heat.
-Once butter melts and garlic is fragrant, about 90 seconds later, return potatoes to pot and pour in ⅓ cup milk (we sent more).
-Mash with potato masher or fork until smooth.
+Add 2 TBSP butter and minced garlic to pot used for potatoes and place over low heat.
+Once butter melts and garlic is fragrant, about 90 seconds later, return potatoes to pot and pour in ½ cup milk (we sent more).
+Mash with a potato masher or fork until smooth.
 Stir in Parmesan.
 Season with salt and pepper.
+TIP: Add more milk as needed to give potatoes a creamy consistency.

 Divide potatoes and carrots between plates, then arrange chicken on top of potatoes.
-Discard thyme sprigs and garlic clove from pan, then drizzle chicken with remaining sauce in pan.
+Discard thyme sprigs and smashed garlic from pan, then drizzle chicken with sauce remaining in pan.
 TIP: Stir a splash of water into sauce, if needed, to give it a drizzly consistency.